• Skip to main content

 Comprehensive Gut Testing

 A variety of gut infections and parasites have been implicated in triggering autoimmune thyroiditis, including Helicobacter pylori, Blastocystis hominis, and Yersinia enterocolitica.
-I’ve found that my clients and readers who do not get better with dietary and nutritional interventions alone, usually have one or more gut infections present exacerbating their condition.
+[26] I’ve found that my clients and readers who do not get better with dietary and nutritional interventions alone, usually have one or more gut infections present, exacerbating their condition.
 Finding and treating these infections often results in a significant reduction in symptoms, and can even lead to remission.

 Additionally, most people with Hashimoto’s will have some degree of intestinal dysbiosis (an imbalance in the gut microbiome).
 Like food sensitivities and SIBO, dysbiosis can cause intestinal permeability and contribute to the autoimmune process and symptoms.

-To identify these triggers, I recommend doing a comprehensive stool analysis, like the GI MAP (GI Microbial Assay Plus) – Diagnostic Solutions Kit.
+To identify these triggers, I recommend doing a comprehensive stool analysis, like the GI-MAP (GI Microbial Assay Plus) – Diagnostic Solutions Kit.
 This test checks for bacteria, fungi, parasites and viruses in the gut.
 It also measures bacterial balance of normal flora and digestive markers, like elastase and secretory IgA, which provide further insight on overall digestive and intestinal health.

 Insurance Coverage/Interpretation: Comprehensive stool tests may not be covered on insurance plans because they are still considered experimental.
 However, check with your insurance company, as some may pay for a portion of the test if it is ordered by an MD, DO, PA or NP.
 Please note, your practitioner has to have an account with each specific company to order the test, and most conventional doctors won’t have access to these types of stool tests.
-I recommend working with a practitioner to interpret results, and I also have many protocols in Hashimoto’s Protocol based on extensive stool tests.
+Please also note that some HSA/FSAs may allow you to self order tests and get reimbursement.

 Organic Acids Test (OAT)

-The Organic Acids Test (OAT) by Great Plains Laboratory is a comprehensive urine test that measures markers for vitamin and mineral levels, oxidative stress, neurotransmitter levels, and oxalates.
+The Organic Acids Test (OAT) by Mosaic Diagnostics (formerly Great Plains Lab) is a comprehensive urine test that measures markers for vitamin and mineral levels, oxidative stress, neurotransmitter levels, mold, Candida, certain gut infections, salicylates, and oxalates.
 Many people with chronic illnesses excrete abnormal organic acids in their urine.
 These metabolic byproducts can be measured and can provide insight into hormone and vitamin metabolism, intestinal wall integrity, energy cycle function, neurotransmitter metabolites, and muscle function.
-I have found that this test can find many more cases of Candida as well as mold, and can also be useful for detecting key nutrient deficiencies such as vitamins B5 and B6, vitamin C, and CoQ10.

-Infection Testing
+Toxin Testing

 Genetic Testing

 A variation to the MTHFR (Methylenetetrahydrofolate Reductase) gene is incredibly common.
-In fact, it’s present in up to 55 percent of the European population, is naturally occurring, and often has no negative health consequences—unless expressed.
+In fact, it’s present in up to 55 percent of the European population, is naturally occurring, and often has no negative health consequences — unless expressed.
+[30]

 The gene codes for the MTHFR enzyme, the enzyme that converts the amino acid homocysteine to methionine, a building block for proteins.
 As a result, individuals with a genetic variation and low activity of the MTHFR enzyme may present with elevated homocysteine levels, which have been associated with inflammation, heart disease, pregnancy complications, and even miscarriages.
 This has also been associated with higher rates of Down syndrome and birth defects in offspring, as well as other issues such as depression, an increased risk of blood clots, and a higher risk of certain cancers.
 Some of my clients with Hashimoto’s and the MTHFR gene variation have even reported having bigger blood clots during their menstrual cycles.

 One of the key things to note is that this gene variation also prevents people from properly methylating, which is one of the body’s key detox processes that helps them get rid of toxins.
-Methylation impairment can result in an impaired ability to clear out certain toxins such as mercury and arsenic; and may lead to estrogen dominance.
-Symptoms like brain fog, multiple chemical sensitivities, depression, irritability and anxiety are related to impaired methylation, and as they are all too common symptoms in Hashimoto’s, I designed the MTHFR Pathways supplement by Rootcology to help support the methylation pathways.
+Methylation impairment can result in an impaired ability to clear out certain toxins such as mercury and arsenic, and may lead to estrogen dominance.
+Symptoms like brain fog, multiple chemical sensitivities, depression, irritability, and anxiety are related to impaired methylation, and as they are all too common symptoms in Hashimoto’s, I designed the MTHFR Pathways supplement by Rootcology to help support the methylation pathways.

 Next Steps